Cristiano Ronaldo: 'Playstation goal' is talk of the world

 Zidane himself, scorer of another from the pantheon of great goals 16 years ago in the Champions League final for Real against Bayer Leverkusen, said "he's a different player to everyone else."

-But, asked whose famous goal tops the lot, the Real Madrid was less effusive.
+But, asked whose famous goal tops the lot, the Real Madrid boss was less effusive.

 "Oh mine!" laughed Zidane.
 "Definitely mine."